mdbootstrap/mdb-ui-kit/docs/getting-started/customization.md

 ## 1. (Recommended) Include the source in your application

-Installing via npm (recommended) or bower, customizing MDB is a breeze.
+Installing via npm (recommended) or bower, customizing BMD is a breeze.

 1. Add `bootstrap-material-design` as a dependency to your `package.json` or your `bower.json`
 1. `npm install` or `bower install` depending on your tool of choice